sravsimh/LocalLLM/README.md

 >Avg_benchmark_results.csv for AVG of 3 prompt Benchmarks<br>
 >benchmark_results.csv for benchmarks of each run<br>
 >stats.json for your pc specifications<br>
->ollama_debug.log for loggs of the server(suggested for developers)<br>
+>ollama_debug.log for logs of the server(recommended for developers)<br>

-Based on these things we can decide if its beneficial to run locally.
+Based on this we can decide if its beneficial to run locally.

+Refer to below table for referance:

 | Model (size)             | Acceptable TPM | Good TPM     | Excellent TPM |
 | ------------------------ | -------------- | ------------ | ------------- |